Skip to main content

 • A pro or serverless SQL warehouse is available and runs Databricks Runtime 17.3 or later (required for Metric Views).

 • Permissions may already be applied.
 In a Databricks SQL editor, run SHOW GRANTS ON SCHEMA <target_catalog>.<target_schema>; and filter for your service principal.
-If CREATE TABLE, SELECT, and MODIFY are listed and the service principal has CAN USE on the pro or serverless SQL warehouse, skip this guide and go to Build.
+If CREATE TABLE, SELECT, and MODIFY are listed and the service principal has CAN USE on the pro or serverless SQL warehouse, skip this guide and go to Deploy.

 Apply grants